RoyalMamba/MeraSaarthi/RESEARCH.md

 So, what are we aiming for with Saarthi?
 Let's break it down:

 a.
-We're building a smart and friendly web app with a special talent - it can handle phone calls and talk to you like a pro!
+We're building a smart and friendly ivr application with a special talent - it can handle phone calls and talk to you like a pro!

 b.
 We're using fancy speech-to-text technology to understand what you say.
 No worries, we'll convert your voice into text, so we get what you mean.